jnozzi/cocoadev.com/markdown/HTTPFileUploadSample.md

  *      Uses zlib to compress the given data.
  *
  * Results:
- *      The compressed data as a General/NSData object.
+ *      The compressed data as a NSData object.
  *
  * Side effects:
  *      None